Halleywood/PourDecisionsBackEnd/README.md

 Ultimately, my API empowers wine enthusiasts with a seamless and secure platform to share their pour decisions, explore new wines, and connect with those with a _**grape**_ passion for vino!
 Cheers to making pour decisions together!

 ## Tools and Technologies
+* Java Spring Boot Application which is consumed on the frontend by Angular
 * Testing
   * Cucumber with RestAssured
 * Implementation